j23414/mango-user-guide/README.md

-Yet another learning curve...
+Why learn Mango?
 =======

-This book introduces Mango, a new environment for integrating, exploring and analyzing heterogeneous networks.
-Mango development started in summer 2014 as a response to a need for a scalable, flexible method of integrating massive networks.
+This book introduces Mango, an environment for integrating, exploring and analyzing heterogeneous networks.
+Mango development started in summer 2014 as a response to a need for scalable, flexible methods of integrating massive networks.

 ```
 node(string name) nt;